Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Gff files of TSS, annotation, transcript, 5'UTR, and 3'UTR.

-If user want to import the information of terminator, ``operon`` can integrate terminator, too.
+If user wants to import the information of terminator, ``operon`` can integrate terminator, too.

 - Arguments